After 12,000 Years

-Plot introduction
+Plot

 The novel concerns Henry Merwin, who after taking part in an experiment finds himself 12,000 years in the future.
 Taken captive by a giant race, he is forced to care for their insect pets.
 He falls in love with a fellow prisoner, Luellan, but his captors will not allow them to marry.
 Instead he is forced to go to war with his insect charges.
 The insects eventually grow to such a size that they take over much of the earth.
 Merwin returns to rescue Luellen, escaping to her home in Borneo.

 Critical reception

 Groff Conklin of Galaxy Science Fiction said in 1951 that After 12,000 Years was "one of the most interesting and believable anti-Utopias of recent years".
 Despite sounding "much older" than its 1928 copyright "the ideas in the book are valid—more so today, I believe, than when the book was written", he said, comparing the future society's methods to that of Nineteen Eighty-Four and Adolf Hitler's Big lie.
 Conklin concluded, "Make no mistake—this is not one of science fiction's works of genius.
 But it is fresh and full of uncomfortable ideas about the future".

-R. D. Mullen noted in 1975 that although the novel "anticipates Brave New World in some respects, and Nineteen Eighty-Four in others," its stylistic weakness makes it unsuccessful social satire, and that the novel therefore "fails to provoke either laughter or horror--or at least would fail to do so for any sophisticated reader."
+R. D. Mullen noted in 1975 that although the novel "anticipates Brave New World in some respects, and Nineteen Eighty-Four in others," its stylistic weakness makes it unsuccessful social satire, and that the novel therefore "fails to provoke either laughter or horror—or at least would fail to do so for any sophisticated reader."
 Bleiler described it as "essentially an attack on Western culture, militarism, and war hysteria," noting that "the description of the anthill society and many little touches describing sadistic exploitation are stronger than the plotline."